emmo-repo/domain-electrochemistry/docs/userguide/chapter0_preface/ontology.rst

    - A woman is human
    - etc.

-   We might then create an individual called *Sykes* and make the statement that 'Sykes is a man'.
-Reasoning according to the knowledge in the ontology will return that because 'Sykes is a man' and 'a man is a human', then it follows that 'Sykes is a human'.
+   We might then create an individual called *Jesper* and make the statement that 'Jesper is a man'.
+Reasoning according to the knowledge in the ontology will return that because 'Jesper is a man' and 'a man is a human', then it follows that 'Jesper is a human'.

-   But then Sykes loses an arm in some terrible accident.
-We append the statement 'Sykes has one arm'.
-Reasoning again will create a logical inconsistency because if 'Sykes has one arm' and 'a human as two arms', then it follows that Sykes cannot be a human.
+   But then Jesper loses an arm in some terrible accident.
+We append the statement 'Jesper has one arm'.
+Reasoning again will create a logical inconsistency because if 'Jesper has one arm' and 'a human as two arms', then it follows that Jesper cannot be a human.

    This demonstrates how tricky it can be to maintain internal logical consistency, especially for complex ontologies, and how important it is to support correct reasoning and inferrence.